erikyao/erikyao.github.io/_posts/2017-08-29-python-idle-wont-display-anything-for-an-expression-evaluated-to-none.md

 ---
-layout: post
-title: "Python: IDLE won't display anything for an expression evaluated to None"
-description: ""
 category: Python
+description: ''
 tags: []
+title: 'Python: IDLE won''t display anything for an expression evaluated to None'
 ---
-{% include JB/setup %}

 This is trivial but sometimes misleading.